8 things linkbuilders shouldn’t do when asking for links

 Getting links can be done in many ways.
 The best way (writing good content) takes up a lot of time.
 Therefore people tent to aim for the less time consuming efforts.
 And the best way to do that?
 Just ask!
 But come on people, if you ask for links, please think before you pop the question.

 As a site owner we will probably all be getting link (exchange) requests.
-As an owner of sites like State of Search and in the past Searchcowboys I might be getting even a few more.
+As an owner of sites like State of Digital and in the past State of Search and Searchcowboys I might be getting even a few more.
 And to be honest, most of them are worthless crap requests.
 I thought I would share some with you.
 In this post you will see how you know you will NOT be getting that link.
-Tomorrow I will tell you what will get you the links…
+In this other post I tell you what will get you the links…

 If you want to get a link from me you should do your research.
 Which means you have to know who you are talking to.
 I get many request for links from people addressing me with “Dear webmaster”, “Hi”, “Dear owner of #website#” or even “To whom it may concern”.
 These annoy me hugely.
 If you want to get my attention, first of all try to find out who I am.
 If you are impersonal, sorry, straight to the bin.